Maumagnaguagno/Polygonoid/examples/goalrtree/README.md

 Partition space according to goals (defined by points) and obstacles (defined by rects).
 The process starts finding the smallest local rects around goals using the obstacles horizontal and vertical lines as reference.
 If more than one goal is within such rect, it is going to be partitioned again to a specific rect.
-Local rects are clustered in intermediary rects by grouping nearest visible rect centroids.
+Local rects are clustered in intermediate rects by grouping nearest visible rect centroids.
-The global rect contains intermediary rects.
+The global rect contains intermediate rects.

 ## Execution
 Execute with ``ruby pb1.rb``.